 Vault supports moving secrets and auth mounts, both within and across namespaces.
 The operation is supported by API endpoints and a CLI helper around them.

 There can be several reasons for wanting to migrate mounts.
-On OSS, the use cases could be for renaming mounts to align with org standards.
+In Vault Community Edition, the use cases could be for renaming mounts to align with org standards.
 There may be more potential for use cases on Enterprise as namespaces come into the picture.
-When migrating from an OSS binary to an Enterprise binary, organizations may want to divide their mounts across several namespaces.
+When migrating from a Community binary to an Enterprise binary, organizations may want to divide their mounts across several namespaces.
 Mounts may also be moved across namespaces when there is a reorganization of roles and responsibilities.

 The first thing to note about the